MicrosoftDocs/win32/desktop-src/tablet/erasing-by-using-the-pen.md

 ---
-Description: 'If you choose to implement erasing in your application other than by using the InkOverlay object, you can do so by using one of the following two methods.' ms.assetid: 'c05c7dbf-c3e0-42a7-a97e-bb9d9764209d'
+Description: If you choose to implement erasing in your application other than by using the InkOverlay object, you can do so by using one of the following two methods. ms.assetid: c05c7dbf-c3e0-42a7-a97e-bb9d9764209d
-title: Erasing by Using the Pen
+title: Erasing by Using the Pen ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Erasing by Using the Pen

-If you choose to implement erasing in your application other than by using the [**InkOverlay**](inkoverlay-class.md) object, you can do so by using one of the following two methods.
+If you choose to implement erasing in your application other than by using the [**InkOverlay**](/windows/win32/msinkaut/?branch=master) object, you can do so by using one of the following two methods.

 ## Using the Tip of the Pen